Eetu Mäkiniemi

-Eetu Mäkiniemi (born 19 April 1999) is a Finnish professional ice hockey goaltender for the San Jose Barracuda of the American Hockey League (AHL) while under contract to the San Jose Sharks of the National Hockey League (NHL).
-He was drafted 104th overall by the Carolina Hurricanes in the fourth round of the 2017 NHL Entry Draft.
+Eetu Mäkiniemi (born 19 April 1999) is a Finnish professional ice hockey goaltender for HC TPS in the Liiga.
+He was drafted 104th overall by the Carolina Hurricanes in the fourth round of the 2017 NHL Entry Draft and has previously played in the National Hockey League (NHL) with the San Jose Sharks.

 Playing career

 Europe

 As a youth, Mäkiniemi played minor hockey for Kiekko-Vantaa before playing junior hockey for Jokerit.
 He represented Jokerit U20 in 2016–17 and 2017–18 for the Junior Club World Cup (JCWC).

 Mäkiniemi was transferred to Kiekko-Vantaa for the 2018–19 Mestis season, however, he was out for part of the season with a hip injury.

 In April 2019, Ilves signed Mäkiniemi to a two-year contract with a one-year extension option.
 On 28 December 2019, he made his Liiga debut in a 2–1 win against KooKoo.
 On 28 November 2020, he recorded his first Liiga shutout against KalPa with 24 shots saved.